sbin-github/sbin-public-cv.github.io/skills.md

 ---

 ### <mark>Machine learning</mark>
-- Implement of developed models
+- Implementation of ML in any problem
-- Solve real-world problems using ML
+- Solving real-world problems using ML
-- Learning-based pysics simulation in Isaac Gym
+- Learning-based physics simulation in Isaac Gym

 (You can see [#Projects tab](/projects) to see the projects using ML)